How Long Should A Song Be, Both For Radio And Other?

 Ultimately, you have to weigh what you value most.
 Is it popularity?
 Radio play?
 Is it your fans?
 Your musical vision?

 Sometimes there is a meaningful intersection of all of these elements, but don't forget that you can't please everyone.

-A song doesn’t necessarily need to be a specific length.
+Whether you want it played in live venues, over DAB radio, on TV shows or other, a song doesn't necessarily need to be a specific length.
 If you write, record and produce songs that you like, odds are you will also find people that like your songs too.